top of page

 If you would like to be the next business to join this dynamic kitchen space, we encourage you to reach out.

-For rates and application details, please contact Shannon: kitchen@ssifarmlandtrust.org
+For rates and application details, please contact Dan: kitchen@ssifarmlandtrust.org

 The Barn